leonawicz/tabr/cran-comments.md

 ## This is an update release.

-* Bug fixes, documentation and unit test updates.
+* Bug fixes, function improvements, documentation and unit test updates.

 ## Downstream dependencies